JCSDA-internal/docker_base/README.rst

 This repository makes use of `NVIDIA's HPC Container Maker <https://github.com/NVIDIA/hpc-container-maker>`_ so, if you want to make changes, **do not edit the Dockerfiles directly**.

-Instead, edit the `base-dev.py` file.
+Instead, edit the `base-dev.py` python file.
 This is what generates the Dockerfiles automatically.

 So, if you want to build `docker_base` containers, the first step is to install the HPC container maker, ``hpccm``.
 This is a python package that you can install with ``pip`` or ``conda``